 - Documents about the University or the Church, by virtue of their unique, historical nature, should be preserved in an archives.

-- The Archives and Special Collections provide the right environment for preservation of historical records.
+- The Archives and Special Collections provides a secure and climate-controlled environment for preservation of historical records.

 What can be transferred?

-- Local churches throughout the state may transfer to the Archives and Special Collections their written histories, non-current records, files, scrapbooks, photographs and other historical material.
+- University offices and local churches throughout the state may transfer to the Archives and Special Collections their written histories, non-current records, files, scrapbooks, photographs and other historical material.

 - Complete access and property rights to such records remains with the local church.